LazySeldi/lazybios/DOCS.md

 target_link_libraries(my_app PRIVATE lazybios::lazybios)
 ```

+To really learn how these functions are used, check test.c it literally tests every functionality.\
-That's the gist of it!
+That's it!
 If you run into any issues or have suggestions, feel free to reach out.
 Happy coding!